MichaelELeonard/Matplotlib-Challenge/README.md

 ## Correlation and Regression
-A correlation and regression line was added to the scatter plot to fully highlight the relationship between SCC tumor size vs. the weight of the mice.
+A correlation and regression line was added to the scatter plot to highlight the relationship between SCC tumor size vs. the weight of the mice.
 <br>
 <br>
 <img src="Pics/linear regression.png" width="467" height="376">